National Healthy Soils Policy Network

 Contact: Shelley Megquier

-New Mexico Healthy Soils Working Group (NM)
+New Mexico Healthy Soil Working Group

 The NM Healthy Soil Working Group is assembling a powerful network of agriculture and conservation organizations, urban and rural residents, consumers and producers alike, with the goal to significantly accelerate soil health stewardship in the state.
 We aim to catalyze widespread adoption of management principles that result in greater soil health and associated co-benefits, creating prosperous and strong land based communities, nutritious food, a healthy environment and a viable future for our planet.